-. data A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g.

-from dbplyr or dtplyr).
-See Methods, below, for more details.

-... <data-masking Expressions that return a logical value, and are defined in terms of the variables in .data.
-If multiple expressions are included, they are combined with the & operator.
-Only rows for which all conditions evaluate to the grouping structure is recalculated based on the resulting data, otherwise the grouping is kept as is.
+.data A data frame, data frame extension (e.g. a tibble), or a lazy data frame (e.g. from dbplyr or dtplyr).
+See Methods , below, for more details. <data-masking> Expressions that return a logical value, and are defined in terms of the variables in .data.
+If multiple expressions are included, they are combined with the &amp; operator.
+Only rows for which all conditions evaluate to TRUE are kept.</data-masking> .preserve Relevant when the .data input is grouped.
+If .preserve = FALSE (the default), the grouping structure is recalculated based on the resulting data, otherwise the grouping is kept as is.